 Nikon F-401/S = N 4004/S & Nikon F-401X = N 5005

-Nikon produced 3 versions of this camera in a period of 6 years, showing clearly the fast developments of modern camera technology.
-The Nikon F-401 - introduced in June 1987 - is the first autofocus Nikon SLR camera with a built-in flash.
 The S (April 1989) & X (September 1991) models are technically upgrades, like faster autofocus, better lay out of switches and a faster flash sync (from 1/100 sec. up to 1/125 sec.).
 All models have aperture priority, shutter priority and 3-area exposure metering.
-In the viewfinder only an AF-indicator, aperture and flash-ready light are visible.
+In the viewfinder only one AF-indicator, aperture and flash-ready light are visible.
 DX-decoding only!
-All models could be ordered with a databack (QD).
+All models could be ordered with a data back (QD).
 The camera accepts only AF-lenses.
 Non-AF-lenses can be fitted, but all metering and program modes will be lost.
 Finally this camera has a feature of many compact cameras: decision master system, which blocks the shutter if the autofocus and auto exposure modes cannot focus or if the exposure isn´t correct.
 The camera uses AA-batteries, which is nice, but the entire bottom has to be removed - alike the F-301 - to change batteries.
 Because of this construction the tripod connector is placed at the far left.
-To fit the camera on a tripod in central position a AH-3 is needed!
+To fit the camera on a tripod in central position an AH-3 is needed!

 Nikon F-501 = N 2020